10 Easy Ways to Hang Tapestry on Your Wall

 - This method of hanging a wall tapestry is also perfect for blocking out harsh light by draping the tapestry and creating a billowed effect.

-- Foam Core: A method very similar to that of stretching the tapestry on a wooden frame or a plywood board, this one needs a foam board instead of any wood and requires some amount of DIY skills.
+A method very similar to that of stretching the tapestry on a wooden frame or a plywood board, this one needs a foam board instead of any wood and requires some amount of DIY skills.
 Glue two sheets of foam boards together in advance.
 Also, keep in mind that you will need enough fabric so as to cover the edges of the thick foam board.
 Next, cover the foam board with a linen fabric that is heavy and staple it tightly onto the back of the board.
 Then sew the tapestry onto the fabric using a curved needle.

-- Rope or Cable: If you are crafty and don’t mind spending some time DIYing your room, this is one of the easiest tapestry hanging ideas you will find.
+If you are crafty and don’t mind spending some time DIYing your room, this is one of the easiest tapestry hanging ideas you will find.
 You have two options: string a rope through the top of the tapestry which has a small pocket for a rope to pass using a needle and thread and hang it from nails or hooks.
 Or, use a cable system if you want to just clip it, hang it, and forget it.
 This is great for some added privacy.

-- Make a Canopy: There’s no reason why you should limit yourself to just walls when wondering how to hang a tapestry when you can get creative and improvise.
+There is no reason why you should limit yourself to just walls when wondering how to hang a tapestry when you can get creative and improvise.
 Hang the tapestry from the ceiling (using the method explained in point 6) and onto the wall to create a cozy, dreamy, boho-chic space out of your bed, a sitting, or a reading area.
 Attaching a small hook or a piece of rope to the middle of the tapestry will help you achieve that canopy-like look.
 Now that is one cool way to hang a wall tapestry!

 Tapestries are often undervalued when it comes to using them as standalone décor pieces.
 The trick lies in finding the right one that helps you create the vibe you want in your room and also to know how to hang a tapestry artistically so that it does justice to it.